 It has the requisite sweeping beaches, affordable resorts and water- and land-based activities, of course, but away from the package holiday sweep, Agadir has plenty of surprises in store.

 Soak in the sights, sounds and smells of the sprawling souk, get lost in the winding streets of the old medina and take in panoramic city views from the remains of Agadir Oufella castle.

 Expect warm, sunny days in February (daytime highs are around 23C) and, if you stay by the seafront, all the amenities you need for the perfect bucket-and-spade package.

 If you’re looking for a quick break but only have a few days to play with, consider Belfast.

-The gritty Northern Irish capital wears its turbulent history on its sleeve; larger-than-life murals of Shankill and Falls roads commemorate the famous faces of the Troubles.
+The gritty Northern Irish capital wears its turbulent history on its sleeve, with larger-than-life murals of Shankill and Falls roads commemorating the famous faces of the Troubles.